hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 ## Files

-File sources generally involve reading a batch of files from either a local/network disk or a distributed file system such as Amazon S3 or Hadoop.
+File sources generally involve reading a set of (as in "multiple") files from either a local/network disk or a distributed file system such as Amazon S3 or Hadoop.
 Most file sources and sinks are batch oriented, but the sinks that support _rolling_ capability can also be used as sinks in streaming jobs.

 ### Local Disk

-The simplest file source is designed to work with a local and network file systems.
-This source is text-oriented and reads the file line by line and emits a record per line:
+The simplest file source is designed to work with both local and network file systems.
+This source is text-oriented and reads the files line by line and emits a record per line.

 ```java
 Pipeline p = Pipeline.create();